 - Feathers.
 If you are playing a high lineage naga with scales that cover significant areas of your face then you might also have brightly coloured feathers on the back of your head.
 You can tie long feathers into your hair or else use a wig or skull cap so that the hair is completely covered by a mane of feathers.
 The goal is to look like a feathered serpent, not a scaled bird.

 - Sibilance.
 Naga speak with a sibilant accent stressing the final s in plural words and even lapse into hissing.
 This is regarded by some naga as unsophisticated and they train their voice to drop this habit, so it is possible to play a high lineage naga that does not do this if you prefer.
+This cannot be your only trapping - you must have at least one physical trapping as part of your lineage.

 - Flat nose.
 High lineage naga sometimes have a flatter or less defined nose.
 The nostrils may look more like pits and the skin on either side rises to meet the bridge of the nose.
 This effect might be achieved with various kinds of latex prosthetic that cover the nose and centre of the face.

 - Relaxed demeanour.
 Naga like to be comfortable and to relax wherever possible.
 Take your time sitting down, try to ensure that you have plenty of cushions and lounge and loll rather than sitting up straight.
 Never pass up the opportunity to shift in your seat to find a more comfortable position no matter how inappropriate it is.
 Sit rather than stand and stretch out on cushions rather than sit when the opportunity presents itself.
+This cannot be your only trapping - you must have at least one physical trapping as part of your lineage.

 Minor trappings are alternative trappings that have been requested by players and which have been approved as part of the setting.
 They are considered to be rare and are always found in combination with one or more of the regular physical trappings; they should not be used by themselves.